v74c63t/ani-app/README.md

 * Clicking on a table item will bring the user to a detailed view with more information about the show
 * Detailed view will allow users to favorite a show or mark it as watching/complete
 * There is a page that allows users to view top rated shows in a table view
-* Users should be able to view their watch list and complete list with favorite shows being pushed towards the top of each respective list
+* Users should be able to view their watching list and starred list

 **Optional Nice-to-have Stories**